-The Land Art Generator Initiative is very pleased to announce that we are working towards the construction of WindNest (a design by Clare Olsen & Trevor Lee and a submission to the 2010 LAGI competition) for two sites in Pittsburgh, PA.
-We will announce our partners and exact sites very soon.
+The Land Art Generator Initiative is very pleased to announce that we are working towards the construction of WindNest (a design by Clare Olsen & Trevor Lee and a submission to the 2010 LAGI competition) for a site in Pittsburgh, PA.
+We will announce our partners and the site very soon.

 The pragmatic and performative aspects of WindNest are provided through two means of energy collection.
 Each of the artwork’s cloud formations is fitted with a ducted wind turbine.
 In addition, one third of the surfaces are covered with solar fabric.

 The proposal utilizes low-impact, lightweight materials chosen in consideration of the full life-cycle of the project from material production to construction, maintenance and even after its role as a public art installation.
 The wind-tunnel tested tensegrity structure will utilize UV resistant TENARA® (Teflon) fibers, which are extremely thin to give the work an ethereal and lightweight presence.
 The project is designed to be easily dismantled and updated with replacement technology.